llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 A declaration of a graph input gives the name of the index of the stream which is the "producer" and the node it is connected to (the "consumer").

 - index of the IO (see [stream_io](#stream_io))
 - 0 or 1 to indicate the data is consumed "in-place" (parameter =0), or will be copied in the buffer associated to the arc (parameter =1).
-When the data is processed in-place the graph declares an arc descriptor without buffer, the function `void arm_graph_interpreter_io_ack()` will copy the address of the data in the base address of the arc descriptor
+When the data is processed in-place the graph declares an arc descriptor without buffer, the function `void arm_stream_io_ack()` will copy the address of the data in the base address of the arc descriptor
 - format ID (see [format "n"](#format-"n"))  used to produce the stream
 - name of the consumer node
 - Instance index of the node, starting from 0
 - arc index of the node (see [node_arc "n"](#node-arc="n"))
 - format ID (see [format "n"](#format-"n"))  used to by the node consumer of the stream
+- optional information to tell this arc is managed with "high quality of service" (HQoS) : the node consuming the stream will treat the corresponding processing with the highest priority whatever the content of the other arc connected to this node.
+This consumer node will arrange with data interpolations to let the HQoS stream be processed first with the lowest latency.

 Example

 ```
 arc_input   1 0 3 arm_stream_filter   4 0 6
 ; 1 input stream from io 1
 ; 0 set the pointer to IO buffer without copy
 ; 3 third format used